shakeelmohamed/egress-bootstrap/README.md

 * There is no significant input validation in place.
 I'm planning to implement [validator.js](https://github.com/chriso/validator.js).
 This is necessary for:
     * Security issues
     * Password requirements
-* There is no protection against SQL injection, which is a huge security concern.
-This might be addressed as a byproduct of adding input validation.

 # Dependencies